-With it’s spicy honey lime dressing, this healthy Black Bean Sweet Potato Salad is perfect for a vegetarian meal, or as a wonderful side to grilled chicken, shrimp or steak.
+With it’s spicy honey lime dressing, this healthy, hearty salad is perfect for a vegetarian meal, or as a wonderful side to grilled chicken, shrimp or steak.

 Every year around this time, I find my mind spinning with new salad ideas.
 I guess it’s seeing all the unique fall produce beautifully displayed (and priced!) at the market, that gets me inspired.
 This past week, it was a huge mound of plump, gnarly sweet potatoes that caught my attention.
 I filled up a bag and quickly picked up a few other ingredients, anxious to get home and start creating lunch.
 Visions for a sweet potato salad were swirling in my brain.